Collaboration for Sustainability

 In addition, internal dynamics such as organisational culture, management capacities, internal governance structures, and financial planning mechanisms can severely impact an organisations’ ability to build its financial sustainability.
 In Zimbabwe, we have also observed some organisations whose Boards are comprised of founding members who have been on the boards for over 20 years and are reluctant to react to the changing dynamics in the sector.
 It is an uphill task to shift these members’ focus to other forms of financial sustainability as many are blinkered by the pursuit of donor funding.

-of these issues has led to a wide range of studies exploring the various
+has led to a wide range of studies exploring the various methods NPO sector

-methods NPO sector organisations can employ to overcome systemic challenges and
+organisations can employ to overcome systemic challenges and improve their

-improve their sustainability.
-Amongst these methods, diversification of revenue
+sustainability.
+Amongst these methods, diversification of revenue sources is

-sources is considered key to ensuring financial sustainability.
-The currently substantial body of
+considered key to ensuring financial sustainability.
+The currently substantial body of existing

-existing knowledge around sustainability suggests that, sustainability can be
+knowledge around sustainability suggests that, sustainability can be achieved

-achieved through acquiring a multitude of external and domestic funding
+through acquiring a multitude of external and domestic funding sources, ranging

-sources, ranging from donor support to alternative approaches such as social
+from donor support to alternative approaches such as social enterprise models,

-enterprise models, private businesses and social investments.
-However, there is
+private businesses and social investments.
+However, there is also evidence that

-also evidence that utilising multiple distinct funding sources leads to greater
+utilising multiple distinct funding sources leads to greater costs and

-costs and additional administrative burdens, which may be beyond the capacity
+additional administrative burdens, which may be beyond the capacity of smaller

 There is increasing evidence that internal dynamics and mechanisms of an organisation may also determine their capacity to be financially sustainable.
 For instance, when an organisation has sound administration and robust financial and strategic planning, they are far more likely to be financially sustainable than they would be without these characteristics.
 Transparent reporting though strong monitoring and evaluation of financial systems can also be linked to maintaining strong donor relationships, reinforcing the capacity to acquire additional funding in the future.